marcelabpetroli/adalab-module-1-flex-ladies/README.md

 # Flex Ladies

-This is a group project created for the First Module of Adalab's Web Development Bootcamp.
+This is a group project created for the HTML & CSS (SASS) Module of Adalab's Web Development Bootcamp.

 ## Goals